 Procedures and principles behind ESO press releases

 To the best of its abilities, ESO endeavours to ensure that its press releases are factually correct representations of the underlying scientific work and are written in a way that avoids misinterpretations and exaggerations.
-In order to ensure that the public can consider ESO press releases as reliable sources of information, ESO has adopted procedures and principles that you can read about here.
+In order to ensure that the public can consider ESO press releases as reliable sources of information, ESO has adopted the following procedures and principles.

 Press Release dissemination